Kim Kardashian lays flowers at Armenian memorial

 Armenia, some Western historians and some foreign parliaments refer to the mass killings as genocide.
 Muslim Turkey accepts many Christian Armenians died in partisan fighting beginning in 1915, but it denies that up to 1.5 million were killed and that it amounted to genocide.

-(This story has been refiled to change to read "outfit" in paragraph 2)
+(This version of the story was refiled to read "outfit" in paragraph 2.)

 (Reporting by Hasmik Mkrtchyan; Writing by Polina Devitt; Editing by Timothy Heritage and Tom Heneghan)